beratmirzaloglu/dependency_checker/README.md

 ## About The Project

-You can check your Node.js and PHP (for now) projects' outdated dependencies and you can subscribe to get outdated dependencies every 24 hours.
+You can check the outdated dependencies of your Node.js and PHP projects and you can subscribe to get outdated dependencies every 24 hours.

 ### Built With